k1tsu/instagram-creator-studio-automator/README.md

 # instagram-creator-studio-automator
-Used for automating instagram's creator studio. **Use at your own risk.**
+Used for automated scheduling in instagram's creator studio using selenium and date ranges. **Use at your own risk.**

 ## How to use